payattn/payattn/docs/prompt_max_tools.md

    **OUTCOME-AWARE SUMMARIES:**

    If you're REJECTING (not calling makeOffer tool):
-   → Write a brief, direct explanation of the deal-breaker → Examples: "You're not in the UK", "Price too low at $0.008", "Not interested in baby products" → Keep it simple and honest - just state the blocker
+    Write a brief, direct explanation of the deal-breaker
+    Examples: "You're not in the UK", "Price too low at $0.008", "Not interested in baby products" Keep it simple and honest - just state the blocker

    If you're ACCEPTING (calling makeOffer tool):
-   → Write 1-4 bullets OR a punchy sentence explaining your pricing strategy → Examples: "Perfect match and you love cars?
-Easy yes at $0.025" → Or bullets: "• Good fit\n• Fair price\n• You'd click anyway"
+    Write 1-4 bullets OR a punchy sentence explaining your pricing strategy
+    Examples: "Perfect match and you love cars?
+Easy yes at $0.025" Or bullets: " Good fit\n Fair price\n You'd click anyway"

    **NEVER write about making an offer in a REJECT summary!**
-   Bad: "Lowball them at $0.015 and hope they bite" → then REJECT
+   Bad: "Lowball them at $0.015 and hope they bite"  then REJECT
    Good: "Location doesn't match - you're in France, not UK"

    **REMEMBER:**